Jonathan Stickland

-Jonathan Spence Stickland (born September 4, 1983) is a former Texas politician.
-From 2013 to 2021 he served as a Republican member of the Texas House of Representatives from District 92, which includes a portion of Tarrant County in suburban Fort Worth.
-He was re-elected in 2018.
+Jonathan Spence Stickland (born September 4, 1983) is an American politician from Texas.
+A member of the Republican Party, he was a member of the Texas House of Representatives from District 92 for four terms, from 2013 to 2021.
+The district includes a portion of Tarrant County in suburban Fort Worth.
 He did not seek re-election in 2020.

-Background

-In 1988, Stickland's parents moved the family from his native Plano in Collin County to Hurst in Tarrant County, where he attended W. A. Porter Elementary School and Smithfield Middle School.
-He enrolled for his freshman year at Richland High School and then for two years at the newly opened Birdville High School of the Birdville Independent School District, both in North Richland Hills in Tarrant County.
-Stickland dropped out of High School and obtained his G.E.D.

-Stickland is not a college graduate.

-Political life
+Early life and education

+Online comments, 2001–2008

+In 2015, the political newsletter Quorum Report published online posts on a fantasy sports forum made by Stickland in 2001 and 2008 given to them by his Republican primary opponent, Scott Fisher.
+In a 2008 post, Stickland condoned marital rape (in response to another user's request for advice on sex, Stickland wrote: "Rape is non existent in marriage, take what you want my friend!"); in other posts, Stickland referred to his marijuana use (in 2001, Stickland sought a "smoking buddy"; in 2002 he asked for advice on how to grow marijuana; in 2008, he asked for advice on how to pass an employer's drug test).
+The comments became an issue during Stickland's 2016 campaign for reelection to the state House.
+Stickland apologized for his remarks; he said in college "I wasted much of life, said and did things I wish I hadn't" and that "by the Grace of God my past sins are forgiven."

-Elections and House committees
+Elections to the state House

 When the incumbent Republican Representative Todd Smith did not seek reelection in 2012, Stickland defeated Roger Fisher, 6,332 votes (60.2 percent) to 4,190 (39.8 percent) in the Republican primary election held on May 29, 2012.
 In the general election on November 6, 2012, in conjunction with the U.S. presidential race, Stickland faced no Democratic opponent and defeated the Libertarian Party nominee, Sean D. Fatzinger of Fort Worth, 37,084 votes (80.7 percent) to 8,884 (19.3 percent).

 In the Republican primary election held on March 4, 2014, Stickland defeated challenger Andy Cargile, a retired principal and school district trustee, earning 7,612 votes (65 percent) to Cargile's 4,102 votes (35 percent).

-Stickland was a member of the House committees of (1) County Affairs and (2) Special Purpose Districts.